toshi0383/ImageOverlay/README.md

 NOTE: Everything is rendered as image on tvOS 10 or earlier.

 # How to use
+## Setting and clearing image
+- `imageView.io.addOverlays(with:overlays:)`
+- `imageView.io.clearOverlays()`

+NOTE: Don't nil-out imageView.image, otherwise overlayContentView doesn't get motion effects anymore.
+Seems like Apple's bug and I'm going to file a bug-report.
+Maybe you should too💪

 ## `OverlayProtocol`: CALayer based overlay
 Conform to either `OverlayProtocol` to define your own overlay.
 Make sure to set `bounds` on toplevel layer, and set `frame` to sublayers.